Nick Cannon said it himself: "We're here to be fruitful and multiply."

-A few weeks later, on the Jan.
-11 episode of Fox Soul's Hollywood Unlocked with Jason Lee, Jessica White said that she had miscarried Cannon's baby two weeks before Bell announced they were expecting their second child together.
+Then just a few weeks later, on the Jan.
+11 episode of Fox Soul's Hollywood Unlocked with Jason Lee, model Jessica White said that she had miscarried Cannon's baby two weeks before Bell announced the previous June that she was pregnant with her second baby.

 "She was aware that I just had a miscarriage two weeks prior to her news coming out because he told me that he told her," she alleged.
 "I was living at his house, and she knew that as well."

-White did not know, however, that Bell was pregnant, too.
-"I found out on Instagram along with the rest of the world," the Victoria's Secret and Sports Illustrated Swimsuit Issue model said.
-(In his introduction to the episode, Lee referred to Cannon as White's boyfriend of six years, though it's unlikely Cannon would have categorized it that way.)
+But White said she did not know that Bell was pregnant, too.
+"I found out on Instagram along with the rest of the world," she told Lee.
+(In his introduction to the episode, the host referred to Cannon as White's boyfriend of six years, though in hindsight it's unlikely Cannon would have categorized it that way.)
 Before this revelation, she explained, haters had come at her on social media, calling her a homewrecker because Cannon had seemingly left Bell and their son to be with White.

 "We just had unconditional love for each other and we were friends," White said of their romance.
 "When you have a really close friendship with a person, you just know each other...He understood me and my craziness and I understood his, and we just meshed.
 We got along well.
 We were actually in a really good space before it ended."